Enhancing the Solubility of Poorly Soluble Drugs Using Cyclodextrin Inclusion Complexation: A Case-Based Analysis

 Conclusion

-Cyclodextrin inclusion complexation is a powerful and versatile technique to address solubility-limited drug development challenges.
-By forming reversible host-guest complexes, it significantly enhances the aqueous solubility and bioavailability of hydrophobic drugs without chemical modification.
-As seen in the case of itraconazole and other examples, proper selection of cyclodextrin type and formulation strategy can lead to successful product development and improved therapeutic outcomes.
+In conclusion, cyclodextrin inclusion complexation is a powerful and versatile strategy to overcome solubility-limited drug development challenges.
+By forming reversible host–guest complexes, it significantly enhances the aqueous solubility, dissolution rate, and bioavailability of hydrophobic drugs without chemical modification.